dbousfie/4212syllabus/syllabus.md

 >
 > 2\.
 An in-class presentation.
 A brief description of the event (or
 > relevant media) should be distributed to the class (subject to
-> instructor prior approval, and following class guidelines) and the
+> instructor prior approval and following class guidelines) and the
 > presenter should outline their interpretation of the event for the
 > class.
 The presenter will then prepare a short exercise, role playing
 > or creative interactive exercise to raise issues and ideas that stem
 > from the event and their critical interpretation of it.
 All exercises
 > must be preapproved by the instructor and cannot be presented without
 > the instructor's approval.
-A minimum of three academic sources are
+A minimum of three academic sources is
-> required one from our course readings.
+> required, one from our course readings.
 All materials should be made
-> available one week before the presentation including the presentation
+> available one week before the presentation, including the presentation
 > slides.

-For an example of a cyber framing event media assessment see the link in brightspace
+For an example of a cyber framing event media assessment see the link in Brightspace

 ## Term Assignment -- Option 2 - Media Assessment

-Media Assessment - This assignment will critically engage with the depiction of a key issue event or incident in relation to cyberpolitics and cyber governance.
+Media Assessment - This assignment will critically engage with the depiction of a key issue, event or incident in relation to cyberpolitics and cyber governance.
 All media options must be approved by the instructor before proceeding with the assignment.
 Media should be popular and publicly available, such as motion pictures, short films,